-Protection of Chichester Harbour conservation areas and related areas of special environmental value
+Protection of Chichester Harbour, nature conservation designated areas and related areas of special environmental value

-- 50) The Parish is close to the Chichester and Langstone SPA, RAMSAR and SSSI sites of Chichester Harbour.
-Housing Development close to the Chichester Harbour AONB places increasing pressure on this finite and fragile resource. - 51) The intention is to protect the Chichester Harbour conservation areas and other areas of special environmental value from both Housing Development, by direct damage caused by building on sites of special value, and indirect damage from the additional residents and their recreational or other activities.
+- 50) The parish is close to the Chichester and Langstone SPA, RAMSAR and SSSI sites of Chichester Harbour.
+Housing development close to the Chichester Harbour AONB places increasing pressure on this finite and fragile resource. - The intention is to protect Chichester Harbour's natural conservation designated areas and other areas of special environmental value from both housing development (by direct damage caused by building on sites of special value) and indirect damage from additional residents and their recreational or other activities.